 Concept cars are beautiful and fascinating mainly because they don‘t follow safety regulations, they don‘t have to be efficient and they don‘t even have to be comfortable or practical.
 They can be anything the manufacturer wants them to be.
 Essentially, concept cars are what happens when the car industry lets its imagination run wild.
 They are used as a platform to showcase a new design direction for a company or reveal future technology that will reach production in later years.

-We take a look back at the top 10 concept cars that attracted our attention and appreciation over the past 12 months:
+We take a look back at the top 10 greatest concept cars that attracted our attention and appreciation over the past 12 months:

 Bentley EXP 100 GT